 Always see if there is anything there and be ready to ditch your planned evening menu for one using a bargain you grab.
 Think if you could freeze a reduced price item if you can’t use it today – having a ready meal in the freezer may not be gastronomic bliss but it can save you having to order a takeaway after a bad day at work.

-Try ‘downsizing’ from any advertised brands to supermarket own-label alternatives.
+Downsize from big brands to supermarket own-label alternatives.
 You may be surprised how little difference there is – much of the own label stuff is made in the same factory that the big brand foods are.

 If it’s something you use a lot, you could have a bit of fun doing a blind tasting with your family.
 See Two tins of tomatoes.
 Is there a difference worth having? for an example.